 Some of the day-to-day responsibilities of Gerontological Nurse Practitioners include:

 - Assisting physicians or performing exams and procedures

 - Developing and implementing a patient care plan

 - Educating patients and their family members about their health condition

 - Providing emotional support and psychosocial care to patients

 Gerontological Nurse Practitioner Jobs

 Where Do Gerontological Nurse Practitioners Work?

-Gerontological nurse practitioners can work in a variety of healthcare settings.
-However, they most commonly work at hospitals, nursing homes, retirement centers, and in-home care.
+Gerontological Nurse Practitioners can work in a variety of healthcare settings.
+However, they most commonly work at hospitals, nursing homes, senior centers, and provide in-home care.

 Gerontological Nurse Practitioner Schooling & Certification